Botfuel/botfuel-dialog/packages/test-complexdialogs/README.md

 ## Run the bot

-To run this sample in your terminal:
+To run this bot in your terminal:

 ```shell
 BOTFUEL_APP_TOKEN=<...> BOTFUEL_APP_ID=<...> BOTFUEL_APP_KEY=<...> yarn start